hwayne/learntla-v2/docs/beginner/concurrency.rst

 So far we've only worked with single-process algorithms.
 But the selling point for formal methods is dealing with concurrency.
 Concurrency is both very common and very hard to reason about, so we get a tool to reason about it for us.
 A tool like TLA+!

 .. index:: process
-  :name: process

 .. _process:

 Processes
 =============

 Processes are the main agents of concurrency.
 They can represent different OS processes, or different threads, or different programs on different machines, or even different people.
 Let's start with one process.

 .. spec:: reader_writer/1/reader_writer.tla
+  :ss: rw_1

-:ss:`rw_1` This is identical to no processes, except the ``end process``.
+This is identical to no processes, except the ``end process``.
 Note it's assigned to a value, ``1``.
 This will be important later.
 Now let's add another process that reads from the queue.

 .. spec:: reader_writer/2/reader_writer.tla
   :diff: reader_writer/1/reader_writer.tla
+  :fails:

-.. note:: All processes must have comparable types: all integers, all strings, all sequences, etc. The one exception is that processes can also be `model_values`.
+.. warning:: All processes must have comparable types: all integers, all strings, all sequences, etc. The one exception is that processes can also be `model_values`.

+  Different processes cannot share label names.

 The writer has a single action, ``Write``, and the reader has a single action, ``Read``.
 We haven't specified which should happen first, so the two can happen in any order.
 Either we (1) write to the queue and then read from it, or (2) read from the queue and then write to it.

-.. warning:: Different processes cannot share label names.

 Behavior (2) doesn't make any sense: how can we read from the queue if there's nothing already in it?
 And if you try to run the spec, TLC will raise this as an error.

   | Error: TLC threw an unexpected exception.
   | This was probably caused by an error in the spec or model.
   | See the User Output or TLC Console for clues to what happened.
   | The exception was a tlc2.tool.EvalException
   | : Attempted to apply Head to the empty sequence.

 It's an "unexpected exception", but it points to a real flaw in our system: we don't specify what should be possible in the case of attempting to read from an empty queue.
 There's a lot of different things we could *choose* to do: